Read your offer of admission

 Understand which courses to take

 Start by reading the advising and registration email from your Faculty, sent to you after you confirmed your offer of admission.
 Look up your program in the Undergraduate Calendar, the definitive source for understanding the courses you'll need to complete your degree.
 Consult your academic requirements report to view your own personalized list of courses and see if a given course is available in an upcoming term.
+You can access the report via the Student Hub, under My CU Account.

 Your department may also have first-year course planning worksheets and other helpful information.
 It's important to understand the requirements of your academic program so you know what courses to register for each year.
 Please note that you must register for courses for the term to which you are admitted or your admission will be cancelled.